nladkins/matplotlib-challenge/README.md

   1. Data Cleansing:  Drop Null values, check data for any mouse ID with duplicate time points and remove data associated with that mouse ID.
   2. Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

+    The mean tumor volume of all mice is: 50.448411 The median tumor volume of all mice is: 48.951421 The variance of the tumor volume for all mice is from 22.050126 to 78.567014 The standard deviation of all mice tumors: 8.904752 The standard error of all mice tumors: 0.204937

   3. Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.
   4. Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.
   5. Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.